omar0ali/portable-cloud-assignment1/README.md

 		1. create private repo in AWS ECR
 		2. create an image from a `dockerfile` and push it to the repo
 		3. run terraform to deploy the network infrastructure
-		4. run terraform to deploy the web-server infrastructure (will have to attach the key.pub in the github repo)
+		4. run terraform to deploy the web-server infrastructure (will have to attach the key.pub in the github repo) This key will be used for the EC2 instance.
+And will be helpful to connect to it for testing and ensuring everything is working in the cloud.
+		5. Will setup the ports in ubuntu vm, will ensure that the required ports are open from there as well.
+		6. will ensure these ports are mapped from the containers to the vm (host) as well.

 >[!NOTE]
->Will ensure all images creations mapped the opens ports required.
+>Will ensure all containers created and mapped the ports required.
+And all containers are within a specific user-defined network brdige.

 ### Topology
 ![](./screenshots/Pasted%20image%2020250127110953.png)